fskoras/basiconfig/README.md

 Nested value access
 -------------------

-Structured configuration values ​​can be addressed using dot notation
+Structured configuration values can be addressed using dot notation

 nested.json